Facebook suspends tens of thousands of apps over privacy concerns | DW | 21.09.2019

-Facebook has said it has reviewed millions of apps and suspended tens of thousands out of privacy concerns.
+Facebook says it has reviewed millions of apps and suspended tens of thousands out of privacy concerns.
 The ongoing probe was launched in response to the Cambridge Analytica scandal.

 Facebook said Friday it has suspended "tens of thousands" of apps as part of an investigation following the Cambridge Analytica privacy scandal.